The Challenge

 Key Achievements

-• Generated $140K in white-label client contracts
+• White-label design system enabled $140K in early client contracts

 • Built scalable design system for rapid deployment